-After the first reaction, malt / painter (Maler), the subject could not repeat his own reaction-word; he had forgotten it.
+V isual image brewery a barrel of malt in a district where there was always a strong smell of malt, the subject had often seen could not repeat his own reaction-word; he had forgotten it.
 While forming associations his attention was directed much more to visual associations than to verbal reaction.
 For similar reasons we find this forgetting of the stimulus or reaction-word much more frequently in pathological cases of emotional stupidity and hysteria.